shinken-solutions/shinken/doc/source/08_configobjects/host.rst

   This variable is used to define the :ref:`realm <configobjects/realm>` where the host will be put.
 By putting the host in a realm, it will be manage by one of the scheduler of this realm.

 poller_tag
-  This variable is used to define the poller_tag of the host.
-All checks of this hosts will only take by pollers that have this value in their poller_tags parameter.
+  This directive is used to define the poller_tag of this command.
+This parameter may be defined, in order of precedence, on a`command`, a `host` or a `service`.
+If a poller tag is set, only pollers holding the same tag will handle the corresponding action.

-  By default the pollerag value is 'None', so all untagged pollers can take it because None is set by default for them.
+  By default there is no poller_tag, so all untagged pollers can take it.

 reactionner_tag
-  This variable is used to define the reactionner_tag of notifications_commands from this service.
-All of theses notifications will be taken by reactionners that have this value in their reactionner_tags parameter.
+  This directive is used to define the reactionner_tag of this command.
+This parameter may be defined, in order of precedence, on a`command`, a `host` or a `service`.
+If a reactionner tag is set, only reactionners holding the same tag will handle the corresponding action.

-  By default there is no reactionner_tag, so all untaggued reactionners can take it.
+  By default there is no reactionner_tag, so all untagged reactionners can take it.

 business_impact
   This variable is used to set the importance we gave to this host for the business from the less important (0 = nearly nobody will see if it's in error) to the maximum (5 = you lost your job if it fail).
 The default value is 2.